Skip to main content

 Tuscany's booking calendar has twin peaks — September first, then May and June — and our enquiry data shows both getting earlier: a meaningful share of couples enquiring today are already dated for 2028.
 For a property like Castel Monastero the pattern sharpens further, because weddings compete with the resort's ordinary five-star trade.
 The venue doesn't need your wedding to fill a Saturday in September; that's exactly why those dates go first.

 Realistic planning guidance: for a September 2027 Saturday, you are already late — enquire now and be flexible on the exact weekend.
 May/June 2027 still has workable inventory if you move within the next few months.
-For 2028, you're early enough to have genuine choice, including buyout dates — which is precisely when to strike if exclusive use is the plan.
+For 2028, you're early enough to have genuine choice.
 April, early July, and October remain the value windows: same borgo, same Michelin kitchen, gentler pricing and better availability.
 Midweek dates help everywhere.

 Exclusive use, curfew, and music

-Exclusive use: available, as a full borgo buyout — the entire hamlet, all 68 rooms, La Piazza, Sala Ombrone, the Cantina and its garden, Contrada, the spa, and all three pools become privately yours, with multi-day hosting (welcome dinner, wedding day, recovery brunch, pool party) built into the format.
+Exclusive use: not offered — the resort stays open around your celebration.
+Your booked event spaces (La Piazza, Sala Ombrone, the Cantina and its garden) are reserved privately, with guest room blocks across the 68 rooms and suites and multi-day hosting (welcome dinner, wedding day, recovery brunch, pool party) still built into the format.

 Similar venues with confirmed pricing